onilabs/conductance/examples/chat/src/chat.app.md

     `);

-Although the above code looks like string interpolation in other languages, backtick quotes don't collapse everything into a string representation - they preserve the original values.
+Although the above code looks like string interpolation in other languages, quais-quotes (surrounded by backticks) don't collapse everything into a string representation - they preserve the original values.
 This allows the receiver (`appendContent` in this case) to treat embedded values intelligently, such as escaping any special HTML characters.